bat1417/MoonRunner/README.md

 After start-up, you will see the used configuration data and the current Moon's position.
 ![Screenshot after startup](https://github.com/bat1417/MoonRunner/blob/main/moonrunner/Screen1_Start.jpg)
 ##### Functions
-- *Note: the following will only work, if you have set up an antenna rotor with a rotor control software listening on the defined port and IP.*
+- *Note: the following functions will only work, if you have set up an antenna rotor with a rotor control software listening on the defined port and IP.*
 - Track: start tracking the Moon (toggle-button on/off)
 - Park: set rotor to the defined park position (az, el)
 - Read: read current rotor position (az, el)
 ![Screenshot while tracking](https://github.com/bat1417/MoonRunner/blob/main/moonrunner/Screen2_Track.jpg)
+- File/Load - reload config.yaml (only changes for rotor park positions will be changed in the running software.
+If you change your QTH location, you need to restart the program).
+- File/Quit - exit the program

 ## References
 [1] Calculating the Sun and Moon's Kepler Elements, P. Gerber, HB9BNI: VHF.
 Communications 21(1989)/4: 205-210, https://worldradiohistory.com/Archive-DX/VHF-Communications/VHF-COMM.1989.4.pdf